Vancouver: Government

 Vancouver, unlike other British Columbia municipalities, is incorporated under the Vancouver Charter.
-The legislation, passed in 1953, supersedes the Vancouver Incorporation Act, 1921 and grants the city more and different powers than other communities possess under BC's Municipalities Act.
+The legislation, passed in 1953, supersedes the Vancouver Incorporation Act, 1921 and grants the city more and different powers than other communities possess under British Columbia's Municipalities Act.

 The civic government was dominated by the centre-right Non-Partisan Association (NPA) since World War II, albeit with some significant centre-left interludes until 2008.
 The NPA fractured over the issue of drug policy in 2002, facilitating a landslide victory for the Coalition of Progressive Electors (COPE) on a harm reduction platform.
 Subsequently, North America's only legal safe injection site at the time, Insite, was opened for the significant number of intravenous heroin users in the city.

 Vancouver is governed by the eleven-member Vancouver City Council, a nine-member School Board, and a seven-member Park Board, all of whom serve four-year terms.
 Unusually for a city of Vancouver's size, all municipal elections are on an at-large basis.
-Historically, in all levels of government, the more affluent west side of Vancouver has voted along conservative or liberal lines while the eastern side of the city has voted along left-wing lines.
+Historically, in all levels of government, the more affluent west side of Vancouver has voted along conservative or liberal lines.
+In contrast, the city's eastern side has voted along left-wing lines.
 This was reaffirmed with the results of the 2005 provincial election and the 2006 federal election.

-Though polarized, a political consensus has emerged in Vancouver around a number of issues.
+Though polarized, a political consensus has emerged in Vancouver around several issues.
 Protection of urban parks, a focus on the development of rapid transit as opposed to a freeway system, a harm-reduction approach to illegal drug use, and a general concern about community-based development are examples of policies that have come to have broad support across the political spectrum in Vancouver.